Jack251970/Read_For_MatePad_Paper/README.md

 # Read_for_matepad_paper
-a read application customing for huawei matepad paper
+A read application customing for huawei matepad paper